rhinobase/raftyui/apps/docs/app/(docs)/docs/components/list/page.md

 ---
 title: List
-pageTitle: List - Rafty UI
+nextjs:
+  metadata:
+    title: List
     description: List is used to display list items.
 It renders a <ul> element by default.
 ---

 List is used to display list items.
 It renders a <ul> element by default.